chvonrohr/k8s-cicd/10-docker/slides.md

 # remove image
 docker rm CONTAINER-ID
 # run it again with a proper name
-docker run -dp 4000:3000 minimal-app
+docker run -dp 4000:3000 todo-app
 ```

 > or in one step `docker rm -f CONTAINER-ID`

+Note:
-Note: Late we'll see how a Kubernetes kann do this replacement automatically.
+Later we'll see how a Kubernetes kann do this "replacement" automatically.
+All todos are gone, as the data of the container is gone with it.
+We do not update within the container like in linux with "apt update", we build a new version and replace the container.

 ----